migbrit/migbrit/README.md

 - 📚 I'm currently studying Node.js and TypeScript

-- 👨🏽‍💻 I want to be a developer prepared for any software development situation that is assigned to me, always following the principles of clean code and SOLID
+- 👨🏽‍💻 I want to be a developer prepared for any software development situation that is assigned to me, always following the principles of Clean Code and SOLID

 - 📫 Email: **miguelfelipe_steam@outlook.com**